Let’s face it, a lot of us have invested a lot of time, energy and money into the market… and lost.

 We tend to question ourselves, what we’re doing wrong, and over-examine what’s keeping us from reaching our goals.

-For many, the odds are stacked against them.
+For most individual investors, the odds are stacked against you.

 What if I told you there’s a way to predict explosive moves in stocks and options days before it occurs?